coolguru/audit-aws-cloudtrail/description.md

 This repo is designed to work with CloudCoreo.
-It will monitor CloudTrail against best practices for you and send a report to the email address designated by the config.yaml AUDIT_AWS_CLOUDTRAIL_ALERT_RECIPIENT value
+It will monitor CloudTrail against best practices for you and send a report to the email address designated by the config.yaml AUDIT&#95;AWS&#95;CLOUDTRAIL&#95;ALERT&#95;RECIPIENT value